 With important conversations happening across email, phone, and Slack and data stored in numerous applications, confusion arises as teams are unable to understand their business without a dizzying search for information.
 Especially as various functional teams rely on separate apps, communicating critical performance information to your whole organization requires a unified system.

 The problem of multiple-app-induced chaos can only be solved with a system of managing the most critical communication and information all in one place.

-Align’s Daily Huddle tool allows individuals to communicate their most important information to their entire team and also track progress on critical initiatives.
+Align’s team meeting huddle tool allows individuals to communicate their most important information to their entire team and also track progress on critical initiatives.
 Instead of having to log into Salesforce to see how our sales team is doing, Hubspot to see how marketing is doing, and Jira to see Tech team progress, team members only have to check Align to see all this critical information contained in one place.